Row-Stochastic Matrices Can Provably Outperform Doubly Stochastic Matrices in Decentralized Learning: Convergence Rate for Algorithm

 When compared with our refined result in Theorem~\ref{th:convergence_rates}, the differences are highlighted in brackets.
-The standard analysis introduces multiple $\lambda_{\max}$ factors (up to the sixth power) that substantially inflate the error bounds, clearly demonstrating the superiority of our Hilbert space framework in delivering significantly tighter convergence guarantees. \begin{remark} We do not provide a convergence rate for Strategy~II under the Euclidean framework.
-Since the row-stochastic matrix $W$ is non-self-adjoint in this space, additional penalty terms arise, making its rate strictly worse than Strategy I~\eqref{eq:euclidean_rate_I}, as established in prior work~\cite{liang2025achieving}.
-Hence, the convergence rate derived in $L^2(\lambda;\mathbb{R}^d)$ provides the tightest characterization of Strategy~II. \end{remark}
+The standard analysis introduces multiple $\lambda_{\max}$ factors (up to the sixth power) that substantially inflate the error bounds, showing that the weighted Hilbert-space framework gives a tighter characterization of the dependence on heterogeneous weights. \begin{remark} Our goal is not to design a fully $\beta_i$-aware variant, but to compare where a prescribed weight vector should be placed under a standard shared-smoothness GT framework.
+In addition, we do not report a standard Euclidean-space convergence rate for Strategy~II: in this geometry, the row-stochastic matrix $W$ is non-self-adjoint and incurs additional penalty factors~\cite{liang2025achieving}.
+The analysis in $L^2(\lambda;\mathbb{R}^d)$-Hilbert space therefore provides a sharper characterization for Strategy~II. \end{remark}